futureearthbiodiv/futureearthbiodiv.github.io/events/2016/index.md

 Registration fee: CHF 1000.00
 <small>The registration fee includes: the symposium registration, the accomodation (4 nights), all meals (breakfast, lunch, dinner) and coffee breaks (2/day), the social dinner (1 ticket per participant), and the welcome apero (1 ticket per participant)</small>

+#### **Travel information**

+The closest airport is that of Zurich.
+From Zurich airport to Locarno it takes between 3 and 3.5 hours by train and costs CHF 132 for a return tickey in 2nd class.
+For connections, please consult the [Swiss railway website](http://fahrplan.sbb.ch/bin/query.exe/en&HWAI=JS!ajax=yes!&){: target="blank" }.
+From Locarno to Monte Verita we will be organizing shuttles during certain periods of the day.
+More information will become available early March.

 #### **Support and Sponsorship**

 {:.partner .col-sm-6}